-The recoverable amounts of the Bank's investment properties used in determining the impairment losses to be recognized as of December 31, 2022 and 2021 were based on the appraised values of such properties.
-The information on the fair value measurements and disclosures related to investment properties are presented in Notes 3.2(e) and 6.4.
+The recoverable amounts of the Bank's investment properties used in determining the impairment losses to be recognized as of December 31, 2023 and 2022 were based on the appraised values of such properties.
+The information on the fair value measurements and disclosures related to investment properties are presented in Notes 3.2€ and 6.4.

-In 2022, loss on disposal of investment properties amounted to P0.62 million, while in 2021, gain on disposal of investment properties amounted to P1.14 million, and are presented under Other Operating Expenses and Other Operating Income, respectively, in the statements of comprehensive income (see Notes 19.2 and 19.1).
+In 2023, gain on disposal of investment properties amounted to P2.63 million, while in 2022, gain on disposal of investment properties amounted to P0.62 million, and are presented under Other Operating Expenses and Other Operating Income, respectively, in the statements of comprehensive income (see Notes 19.2 and 19.1).

-In 2022 and 2021, the Bank did not recognize allowance for impairment of investment properties since no additional impairment is required.
+In 2023 and 2022, the Bank did not recognize allowance for impairment of investment properties since no additional impairment is required.